Estimating the Degree Centrality Ranking of a Node: Introduction

 The present work estimates degree centrality ranking of a node in BA networks.
-We use sampling technique to calculate different network parameters, such as, total number of nodes, average degree, and minimum degree of a node.
-These parameters and power law exponent of the degree distribution is used to estimate ranking of a node.
+We use sampling-based techniques to calculate different network parameters, such as the total number of nodes, average, and minimum degree in the network.
+These parameters and power-law exponent of the degree distribution is used to estimate the ranking of a node.
 We also study variance for the proposed ranking method.
-Simulation results are shown on the BA networks and real world networks.
-It is shown that there is very less error in the estimated ranking.
+Simulation results are shown on the BA networks and real-world networks.
+It is shown that there is a small error in the estimated ranking.
 Error is calculated, as the modular difference of the actual and estimated ranking.
-To the best of our knowledge, this is the first work of its kind.
+We have also proposed fast rank estimation methods for other centrality measures, such as sampling-based methods for degree ranking \cite{saxena2017observe, saxena2018estimating}, heuristic methods for closeness ranking \cite{saxena2017fast, saxena2019heuristic}, and k-shell index \cite{saxena2018k}.

 The rest of this paper is organized as follows.
-Section 2 describes properties of the BA model followed by the mathematical analysis of the degree centrality ranking.
+Section 2 describes the properties of the BA model followed by the mathematical analysis of the degree centrality ranking.
 Section 3 contains experimental results, and section 4 concludes the paper along with future directions.